Which city is cheaper, Berlin or Riga?

 Berlin is a must-see party destination.
 The nightlife scene here is legendary.
 There are club nights that last for days, bars and parties that appeal to every personality, and a diversity of venues that you can choose from.
 You'll find the classic techno warehouses, but there are also modern dance clubs, bunker parties, and raves.

-Riga is a family-friendly place to visit.
+Riga is a family-friendly city.
 During the winter months, there are a number of museums that are fun to explore with kids including the Nature Museum, the Railroad Museum, the Aviation Technology Museum, and the Riga Firefighter Museum.
 There are also several indoor play areas.
 When the weather is warmer there are a number of outdoor parks and playgrounds to explore.

-With fun activities for couples, both Riga and Berlin make for a good place to visit.
+With fun activities for couples, both Riga and Berlin make for a notable place to visit.

 Riga makes for a fun place to visit for a couple.
 The city has a charming old town that you can explore, taking time to relax in the city squares or sip coffee at a cafe.
 There are also many nice restaurants that will make for a romantic date night.

-Both Riga and Berlin are popular destinations for backpackers.
+Both Riga and Berlin are fantastic destinations for backpackers.

 Backpackers and budget travelers come from all over the world to visit Riga.
 There are many affordable hostels around town as well as restaurants where you can grab a cheap meal.
 The city offers a great European experience at a fraction of the price of many cities.